Wednesday, November 30, 2022

 FEBRUARY 9 UPDATE: In a TRAINS magazine blog post from aboard VIA No 2 in BC, Bill Stephens shared this, still mentioning four cars(!): Right now four of the venerable Budd cars are being sacrificed in Montreal.
 They’re being stripped to their frames and undergoing detailed inspections and metallurgical analysis.
 Then they’ll be put through destructive stress testing that will simulate a collision.
 The goal is to determine if they’ll buckle at the vestibules, as designed, or in their interiors, as feared.

 In a few weeks we should know the diagnosis and the prognosis.
 (An initial report on the test findings was due on Jan.
 31. VIA Rail representatives did not immediately respond to an email seeking an update today.)
 The best case would be that the cars sail through the testing or can get by with frame modifications.
 The worst case would be that there’s no fix and the cars are deemed so unsafe that they must be pulled from service.
 That would be the Canadian’s death knell.

 - Diner Alexandra (photographed Feb.12)

 - RDC-2 6208

 - Skyline 8505

-- Strathcona Park and Waterton Park* were not evident, one* likely the Park car delivered to NRC above.
+- Strathcona Park and Waterton Park were not evident, though Waterton Park had already been delivered to NRC above.

 I'm publishing this post on November 7, which some have termed National Railway Day.
 On this date, 137 years ago the CPR was completed with the driving of the Last Spike at Craigellachie, BC.
 Those builders and pioneers could scarcely have imagined the changes brought to Canada's railways since!